An auto-darkening welding helmet is the most important piece of safety equipment for welding. It automatically adjusts from light to dark.

 For instance, if you’re going to have it rolling around in the back of your truck getting dirty and damaged, it’s not likely to last very long.

 However, with proper care, most auto-darkening helmets should last you around seven to ten years.
-This longevity has mostly to do with the lens, which can be replaced in some helmets, and with the battery.
+This longevity has mostly to do with the sensors, lens, which can be replaced in some helmets, and with the battery.

 It’s critical to keep in mind that the primary reasons that auto-darkening helmets fail are either the lens or the battery.
 With many cheap helmets, these components are not replaceable, so you’ll be forced to purchase a new one.

 If you have had your auto-darkening helmet for many years, you might want to consider buying a new one – we reviewed all best models on the market.

 The lens is the most vulnerable part of your auto darkening welding helmet.
 So you should always be mindful of how you handle it.
 Don’t drop or misuse your helmet, or you may cause damage to the lens, and it will have to be replaced.

 Nevertheless, if you look after your helmet correctly, you should be able to get a solid seven to ten years out of the lens before it needs replacing.
 However, keep in mind that the lens can only be replaced on some helmets.

 So, when choosing a helmet, it’s crucial to look for more than just the lens shade range.
 If you plan to use your helmet frequently, it’s nice to be able to change out the lens when you need it in the future, especially if you’re happy with the fit and comfort level overall.